brianhigh/computing_bootcamp/R/databases.md

 rs <- dbWriteTable(con, "bmi", bmi)
 ```

-## Table Schema
+## Table Structure

-We can query the database to see the schema (structure) of the table we have
+We can query the database to see the structure of the table we have created.
-created.

 ```r